-If your client has transferred to us from a Lifetime ISA with another provider the 12 months starts from the date of their first payment into the original Lifetime ISA.
+If your client has transferred to us from another Lifetime ISA provider, the 12 months starts from the date of their first payment into the original Lifetime ISA.
 If your client has transferred into a Lifetime ISA from a different type of ISA, the 12 months begins from the first payment into the Lifetime ISA, not the original ISA.

 You can find more information on the government website

 The earliest funds can be withdrawn is 30 days before the completion date.
 We've explained below the process for withdrawing funds from a Lifetime ISA for first house purchase.

 We ask for the completion date so that we are able to process and prioritise the withdrawal for a first house purchase request, however if we do not have this, we will release the funds 30 days after we receive the request.
 If you submitted a request without a completion date and you now know the completion date, please contact us as soon as possible.

 No, we can only accept the declaration forms via the post as we require a signature, this must be an original.

 If your client was buying the property with a Skipton mortgage, the Lifetime ISA funds and the delayed completion funds must be returned in separate transactions.

 90 days from you receiving the funds from us.
 If it’s taking longer than 90 days you can write to us to request an extension.